eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 alternative age verification methods beyond those explicitly described, or the detailed integration of operational systems required for an enrollment, as this is subject to country-specific requirements.
-It serves as a reference for the harmonized implementation and certification of age verification solutions across the EU.
+It serves as a reference for the harmonized implementation and certification of age verification solutions across the European Union.

 This specification builds upon the Architecture and Reference Framework (ARF) for the European Digital Identity (EUDI) Wallets, adopting the same foundational technical standards and design principles to ensure interoperability, security,